mietek/halcyon-website/pages/shootout/index.md

 ### Methodology

-The test simulates deploying each example for the first time, by forcing Halcyon to rebuild the sandbox and the application from scratch, using the [`--sandbox-rebuild`](/reference/#halcyon_sandbox_rebuild) option.
+The test simulates deploying each example for the first time, by forcing Halcyon to rebuild the sandbox and the application from scratch.
 GHC and Cabal are restored from local cache.

-The times given are _mean [lower bound, upper bound]_, calculated across 10 test runs.
+The times given are _mean [low, high]_, calculated across 10 test runs.
 Each test run consists of deploying all examples on a [DigitalOcean](https://digitalocean.com/) instance with 8GB of memory, 4 logical cores, and SSD storage, running Ubuntu 14.04 LTS (`x86_64`).

 The raw results are available as a [CSV file](https://gist.github.com/mietek/c37e9fba6290a96a926e).
 To reproduce the results, [set up Halcyon](/guide/#quick-start), and perform a test run by executing a [very small shell script](https://gist.github.com/mietek/8c24c84e84714de5b558).